 Any animal (mostly dogs or cats) can be an ESA!
 Therefore, you might already have your perfect canine or feline match at home!

 If not, go straight to your local animal shelter!
-There are too many dogs looking for furever homes out there, so why not give one a second chance at life.
-You save them and they’ll save you!
+There are too many dogs looking for furever homes out there, so why not give one a second chance at life?
+You save them, and they’ll end up saving you!

 Where to Take Your Emotional Support Animal in Nova Scotia

-Nova Scotians, be prepared to have too much fun with your ESA!
-If a place is pet-friendly, you and your furkids will be welcome!
-Here are some of our top suggestions!
+Nova Scotians, be prepared to have lots of fun with your ESA!
+If a place is pet-friendly, you and your furkid will be welcome!
+Here are some of our top suggestions:

 Dog Parks and Dog Runs

 - Point Pleasant Park – Halifax